mfem/web/src/tutorial/fem.md

 <div class="panel-body">
 Unlike in the serial version, we expect the number of PCG iterations to remain relatively bounded with the <code>BoomerAMG</code> preconditioner independent of the mesh size, coefficient jumps, and number of MPI ranks.
-Note however, that algebraic multigrid has a non-trivial setup phase, which can be comparable in terms of time with the PCG solve phase.
+Note, however, that algebraic multigrid has a non-trivial setup phase, which can be comparable in terms of time with the PCG solve phase.
 </div> </div>